gruntwork-io/helm-kubernetes-services/charts/k8s-service/README.md

 EDGE_SERVICE_NGINX_SERVICE_PORT=80
 ```

 Note that environment variables are set when the container first boots up.
-This means that if you already `Pods`
+This means that if you already had `Pods`
 deployed in your system before the `Service` was created, you will have to cycle the `Pods` in order to get the
 environment variables.
 If you wish to avoid ordering issues, you can use the DNS method to address the `Service`
 instead, if that is available.